This article has links to products and services we love, which we may make commission from.

 There was no afternoon ferry when we arrived.
 Check the Cape Wrath website for details.

-The trip lasts three hours and there are no bathroom facilities so be prepared before you leave.
-The closest facilities in Durness.
+The trip lasts three hours and there are no bathroom facilities so be prepared before you leave—the closest facilities are in Durness.

-Did you know that the MOD owns a large part of Cape Wrath and use it for training?
+Did you know that the MOD owns a large part of Cape Wrath and uses it for training?

 Craig’s Dad is an ex-MOD diver and has spent a fair bit of time in the waters up here!